ialbluwi/11102-f25/lessons/encryption.md

 2. In 2018, [Marriott International disclosed](https://consumer.ftc.gov/consumer-alerts/2018/12/marriott-data-breach) a data breach affecting 500 million guests.
 Hackers stole sensitive data like: passport numbers, phone numbers, credit card information, and reservation details.
 Marriott was fined $24 million by the UK Information Commissioner’s Office (ICO) for failing to meet cybersecurity standards.

 [This website](https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/) provides a nice visualization of major data breaches over the years.
-You will notice that major entities like Facebook, Microsoft, and the China Government have all been involved in significant data breaches, and that breaches continue to occur frequently.
+You will notice that major entities like Facebook, Microsoft, and the Chinese Government have all been involved in significant data breaches, and that breaches continue to occur frequently.

 ### Availability